 Goals and Objectives

-The Climate Risk and Resilience Study assesses the physical risks of climate change and extreme weather on our Transmission & Distribution System in the Carolinas.
-While occurring in the context of other efforts the company is undertaking around mitigation and innovation.
-As shown in the graphic below, this study specifically focuses on adapting to the physical risk presented by changes in hazards like extreme heat, flooding, and wind.
-Additional efforts the company is undertaking to mitigate other Climate-related risks are described in the Climate Report.
+The Climate Risk and Resilience Study assessed the physical risks of a changing climate and extreme weather on our Transmission & Distribution System in the Carolinas.
+As shown in the graphic below, this study specifically focused on adapting to the physical risk presented by changes in hazards like extreme heat, flooding, and wind.
+Additional efforts the company is undertaking to mitigate other climate-related risks are described on the global climate change webpage.

-Our Climate Risk and Resilience Study of the Carolinas has two main goals:
+Our Climate Risk and Resilience Study of the Carolinas had two main goals:

-- To assess potential vulnerabilities of our current transmission and distribution system to the effects of climate change and extreme weather, if we took no actions to mitigate impacts.
+- To assess potential vulnerabilities of our current transmission and distribution system to the effects of a changing climate and extreme weather, if we took no actions to mitigate impacts.

 - To develop an achievable plan with a flexible framework that will address these potential negative impacts through adaptive action.